content-left-bg.png

 All children and young people have the right to feel safe.
 For tips on how to stay safe and happy and information about services that can support you, check out the following fact sheets:

-It’s also important for you to know how to look out for your wellbeing.
+It's also important for you to know how to look out for your wellbeing.
 One way to feel calm, happy and less stressed is to include activities into your daily routine that support wellbeing.
-For examples of what you could do, check out this wellbeing activities for students booklet.
+For examples of what you could do, the wellbeing activities for students booklet has suggested activities.

 Looking out for your mental health